 Members Present: Carmen King, Lorie Shults, Joann Hickman, Carolyn Waggoner, Jalene Fox, Ty McGuire, Deborah Blundell, Cathy Kempton, Karla Goins

 Professor Ryn Edwards joined us for the first half of our meeting to talk with us about grant money available for a workshop to focus on Evolving Careers on Academic Administrators and Staff.
 She has asked PACT to select 2 co-writers and 3 representatives from mid-level administrators and staff to attend a 3, ½ days workshop in June.
-The goal of this workshop is to indentify benefits and potential means for growth and learning to bolster careers of mid-level administrators and staff.
+The goal of this workshop is to identify benefits and potential means for growth and learning to bolster careers of mid-level administrators and staff.
 The outcome would be a proposal for the Provosts and President that would include ideas that could be implemented immediately and those that could unfold with future funding.

 Jane Martindell and Tacci Smith joined us for the second half of our meeting to solicit our thoughts on three questions on citizenship.
 During conversations this past summer amongst faculty and others, it was felt that citizenship was something that Kenyon could do more with.
 Jane and Tacci will be asking key groups their thoughts when asked these three questions.
 They will then organize these ideas to present to help give Kenyon some direction.